t0yv0/treesitedit.el/README.md

 #### By Expression

-Moving by forward and backward by expression rebinds `forward-sexp` and `backward-sexp` (see [Expressions with Balanced Parentheses](https://www.gnu.org/software/emacs/manual/html_node/emacs/Expressions.html)) which are typically bound to `C-M-f` and `C-M-b`.
+Moving forward and backward by expression rebinds `forward-sexp` and `backward-sexp` (see [Expressions with Balanced Parentheses](https://www.gnu.org/software/emacs/manual/html_node/emacs/Expressions.html)) which are typically bound to `C-M-f` and `C-M-b`.
 The treesitter-enabled motion is very similar but more precise.
 One intentional difference is that it ignores hierarchies, blocks and parentheses.
 It behaves a bit more like `forward-word` than `forward-sexp`.